thelfenbaum/RoutineOptimizer-SpringBoot/DesignReport.md

 **The new features in our program since phase 0:**

-Customized error messages -- these have been created but not yet embedded into the code
+-   Customized error messages -- these have been created but only partially embedded into the code

 -   Connection to a PostgreSQL database and spring boot web application framework